DataDog/integrations-extras/logstash/README.md

 Get metrics from logstash service in real time to:

-* Visualize and monitor logstash states
+* Visualize and monitor logstash states.
 * Be notified about logstash events.

 ## Setup
 ### Installation

-Install the `dd-check-logstash` package manually or with your favorite configuration manager
+Install the `dd-check-logstash` package manually or with your favorite configuration manager.

 ### Configuration

-Edit the `logstash.yaml` file to point to your server and port, set the masters to monitor
+Edit the `logstash.yaml` file to point to your server and port, set the masters to monitor.

 ### Validation